RakshitKaintura/MarketMind-AI-Agentic-Stock-Analysis-Platform/README.md

 - Persistent user watchlists and signup flows
 - High-quality AI stock analysis and reporting

-This project is ideal as a portfolio piece because it demonstrates full-stack capabilities: authentication, persistent storage, third-party data integration, background processing, and a modern React UI.
+This project is a powerful demonstration of modern full-stack capabilities: secure authentication, persistent storage, real-time data integration, agentic AI workflows, and a highly responsive React UI.

 ---